-- a) Inductions to communicate expected behaviours to staff and subcontractors - b) Audits and reviews to identify and close gaps in existing culture - c) Leadership programs to build and reinforce the skills needed to achieve desired culture

-- d) Reward and recognition programs to recognise people or Projects that are demonstrating positive behaviours and contributing to achieving excellence - e) Incident reviews to ensure behavioural aspects of incidents are captured and addressed.
+- b) Audits and reviews to identify and close gaps in existing culture. - c) Leadership programs to build and reinforce the skills needed to achieve desired culture. - d) Reward and recognition programs to recognise people or Projects that are demonstrating positive behaviours and contributing to achieving excellence. - e) Incident reviews to ensure behavioural aspects of incidents are captured and addressed.